-In January, the Student Life Office will administer a survey to Advisors and students to assess how the year is proceeding.
-The survey seeks to provide the Student Life Office with an understanding of the programming's impact, the various times Advisors gather with advisees, and ways to improve future symposia.
-As well, it will serve as another tool to help identify students who may have encountered challenges.
+On occasion, the Student Life Office administers a mid-year survey to Advisors and students to assess how the year is proceeding.
+The survey seeks to provide the Student Life Office with an understanding of programming's impact, the various times Advisors gather with advisees, and ways to improve future Student Life Office initiatives.
+As well, it serves as another tool to help identify students who may have encountered challenges.